codelucas/newspaper/README.rst

 Homepage: `https://newspaper.readthedocs.org/ <https://newspaper.readthedocs.org/>`_

-Inspired by ``requests`` for its simplicity and powered by ``lxml`` for its speed; **newspaper** is a Python 2 library for extracting and curating articles from the web in a clear 3 step process defined below.
+Inspired by ``requests`` for its simplicity and powered by ``lxml`` for its speed; **newspaper** is a Python 2 library for extracting & curating articles from the web in a 3 step process defined below.

 Newspaper utilizes async io and caching for speed. *Also, everything is in unicode :)*
 There are two API's available.
-Low level article objects and newspaper objects.
+Low level ``article`` objects and ``newspaper`` objects.

-The core 3 methods are: *download(), parse(), and nlp()*.
+The core 3 methods are:
 * ``download()`` retrieves the html, with non blocking io whenever possible.
 * ``parse()`` extracts the body text, authors, titles, etc from the html.
 * ``nlp()`` extracts the summaries, keywords, sentiments from the text.